 - Select the fonts you don’t need.

-Here is a list of Mac fonts we recommend deleting to recover disk space:
+Here is a list of some Mac fonts that take up huge space, and you can remove them to recover disk space: